-Through The New American Colleges & Universities Student Exchange you can spend a semester at one of twelve campuses nationwide.
+Through The New American Colleges & Universities Student Exchange you can spend a semester at one of our participating campuses nationwide.

 Top reasons to spend a semester at another campus?

 Take courses not offered on your campus that may be an area of special interest to you.

 Expand upon an aspect of your major area of study not available in your department.